funktor/funktor.github.io/_posts/2026-03-12-cuda-gemms.markdown

 <br/><br/>
 As seen earlier, when `ldmatrix.sync` is used to copy from shared memory to registers, each thread in a warp copies 8 consecutive FP16 values.
 Each shared memory matrix `Mds` and `Nds` is of shape `32x32`.
 A block of 2x2 warps loads from 32x32 Mds and Nds matrices since each warp loads 16x16 sub-tile.
 Since each element is FP16 thus 2 consecutive elements in Mds/Nds are assigned to same memory bank and as a result, all threads accessing the 1st two rows of Mds/Nds do not have conflicts but threads in every alternate row have bank conflicts with each other.
 <br/><br/>
-If we look at onlt warp 0 i.e. warp loading the 1st 16x16 sub-tile.
+If we look at only warp 0 i.e. warp loading the 1st 16x16 sub-tile.
 <br/><br/>
 ```
 Warp (0,0)